 How often does a Small Group meet?

-Our Small Groups meet for three semesters a year—winter/spring, summer and fall.
-During the semester, most groups meet once a week.
+Our Small Groups meet for three semesters a year—spring and fall.
+We value the consistency of meeting over frequency so the frequency may vary with each group.
 Small Groups are meant to bring meaning and community into the flow of your life, so even if you can’t attend every meeting, there is still great value in joining a group.

 Where do Small Groups meet?